 At least 15 credits must be taken at the advanced (300 and above) level in residence at UWM.
 The program requires a minimum of 18 credits at the 300 level or above taught in Japanese.

 Students who have excelled academically during the course of their degree at UWM can be graduated with honors in the major.
 This involves both the requisite GPA and completion of an enhanced capstone project.
 Students should consult their program advisor prior to enrolling in their capstone course in order to file for honors in the major.
 Japanese students who meet the following requirements may apply to the undergraduate advisor to graduate with "Honors in the Major:"

 Students are strongly encouraged to study abroad.
 Up to 12 credits from study abroad programs will be accepted as electives for the program.
 Any language credits acquired from study abroad must not duplicate language credits acquired from classes taken at UWM.

-The College requires that students attain at least a 2.5 GPA on all submajor credits attempted at UWM.
-In addition, students must attain a 2.5 GPA on all submajor credits attempted, including any transfer work.
+The College requires that students attain at least a 2.000 GPA on all credits for the Japanese submajor, including any transfer work.